ealgis/postgresql_dumps/README.md

 Incorporates or developed using Australian Statistical Geography Standard data from the Australian Bureau of Statistics under [Creative Commons Attribution 4.0 International licence (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

+Incorporates data from Australian federal and state electoral commissions.
+Refer to [Australian Electorates](https://github.com/ealgis/australian-electorates).

 ## Data Customisation

-Census data have been customised to remove some of the known, minor limitations with the data.
+Census metadata files have been customised to fix some of their known minor limitations.
 The most notable are:

 -   ABS metadata statements have been parsed through our data loaders to turn the provided XLS files into a queryable JSON structure.
 As always, please refer back to the source metadata.